alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 Deep reinforcement learning (RL) has also been an area of active research, with many successful applications in games, robotics, and control tasks.
 However, the potential of GNNs in RL remains relatively underexplored.
 Compared to traditional deep learning architectures such as convolutional neural networks (CNNs) and multi-layer perceptrons (MLPs), GNNs offer several advantages that enable novel capabilities in RL settings when used as a policy or value function approximator.
-These include out-of-distribution (OOD) size generalisation, permutation invariance, and the ability to handle variable action spaces.
+These include being agnostic to input size, permutation invariance, and the ability to handle variable action spaces.
 These properties have great value in applications such as multi-agent systems, navigation, combinatorial optimisation, and resource allocation.

 We hypothesise that the lack of uptake of GNNs in RL is due to unclear design patterns for integrating GNNs into RL frameworks, as well as a lack of implementation support in popular RL libraries.
 Thus, in this blog post, we aim to provide a comprehensive overview of GNNs in RL, focusing on the practical design aspects of using GNNs as policy or value function approximators.
+We discuss common approaches to representing environments as graphs, defining action spaces, and handling invalid actions.
+Furthermore, we include a detailed implementation example using Stable Baselines 3 (SB3) <d-cite key="raffinStableBaselines3Reliable2021"></d-cite>, a popular RL library in Python.
+We hope that this post will serve as a useful resource for researchers and practitioners interested in leveraging GNNs in RL settings.

 ## Preliminaries